 Active Alumni: 28,000+

-Thirty-five years ago, the school was one of the first to offer specialized information security and assurance programs, and it holds the distinction of having one of the first U.S.-recognized civilian centers of excellence in this field.
+Almost thirty-five years ago, the school was one of the first to offer specialized information security and assurance programs, and it holds the distinction of having one of the first U.S.-recognized civilian centers of excellence in this field.
 Today the school’s programs continue that tradition by launching the world’s first bachelor’s degree in Cyber Security Engineering.

 Because our school is located in the heart of the East Coast's most active tech corridor, our undergraduate and graduate students have unparalleled access to the nation's top innovators.